linzhi2013/MitoZ/README.md

 The insert size of pair-end library should be small insert size (<1000 bp).
 I do not recommend to use data of large insert size (>1000bp, mate-pair library), because this kind of data usually is not good as small insert size data.

-About 3G base pair (bp) is enough for mitochondrial genome assembly.
+About 2 to 3G base pair (bp) is enough for mitochondrial genome assembly.

 #### Fasta file
 When you annotate a mitogenome sequence(s) stored in fasta file, the sequence id can not be too long, or MitoZ will fail.
 This is for some limitation in BioPython that MitoZ invokes.